debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

   without enforcement, does not produce cooperation in this dilemma range.

+## State-dependent extension

+- `public_goods_qlearning_stateful.ipynb` extends the base model so agents condition their action on a discretized version of the previous round's aggregate cooperation rate, rather than acting as stateless bandits.
+This is a first step toward genuine repeated-game dynamics (see Status below).

 ## Files

 - `public_goods_qlearning.py` — full simulation, sweep, and plotting code.